Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190331: The sx1509 config parameters have changed.
+The 'address' parameter is now 'i2c_address' and it must be specified as a decimal number.
+Where 0x3E was previously used, specify 62.

 20190328: The min_speed value in [temperature_fan] config
 will now be respected and the fan will always run at this speed or higher in PID mode.